The main ideas I learned from history as taught in schools and books in America in the late 1900s:

 - 1500 to present: North America (white)

-Other parts of the world make “contributions” from time to time, like gunpowder or slave labour or land.
+Other parts of the world make “contributions” from time to time, like gunpowder or slave labour or South America.
 That is all you need to know about them.
 Even the history of the people who would become the English does not start till they cross into the Roman Empire, into the Spotlight.

 But: This leaves out at least 65% of world history!